eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 ## Implicit transport optimization

 Zenoh SHM performs an automatic transport optimization to minimize copies for large payloads.
-If session sends a non-SHM `ZBytes` payload that exceeds a configurable size threshold and the link partner supports SHM, Zenoh will implicitly convert that payload into an SHM buffer (copying the data once into a `ZShm` region).
-Currently, this conversion happens separately for each link partner.
+If session sends a non-SHM `ZBytes` payload that exceeds a configurable size threshold and the link partner node supports SHM, Zenoh will implicitly convert that payload into an SHM buffer (copying the data once into a `ZShm` region).
+Currently, this conversion happens separately for each link partner node.

 Each Zenoh Session uses own internal `ShmProvider` for this type of optimization.
 The usage policy of this provider is lazy-opportunistic: provider is created lazily in seperate blocking task on the first demand and used only if available - only when initialization task completed and provider has free memory to perform allocation.
 In other words, it is not guaranteed that optimization will happen for every buffer.